 “One of the most fundamental issues of indigeneity is self-identification and self-determination” Stanley Kimaren, Indigenous Livelihoods, Enhancement Partners, Kenya

 “We must be the protagonists of our own research.
 But with your support, of course.
-We need the support from the universities.”
+We need support from the universities.”
 Eliane Potiguara, Indigenous writer and activist, Brazil

 This links with the approach of ‘development as freedom’, advocated by Amartya Sen (2001), where he argues that development should focus on “the promotion of overall freedom of people to lead the kind of lives they have reason to value” (p10).
 This also implies that indigenous communities should have the freedom and self-determination to change how they want to live their lives and has implications for western researchers in terms of how they view and work with indigenous communities.